jesseopdenbrouw/thuas-riscv/ghdl/README.md

 ## Usage

-`make compile` - compiles the design

-`make sim` - simulates the design

-`make wave` - displays signals in the viewer
+`make` - conmpiles and simulate the design, and starts the GTKWave to show the waveforms